syncfusion-content/blazor-docs/blazor/common/data-binding/restful-service-binding.md

 ---
 layout: post
-title: "Bind data from RESTful web services to Syncfusion Blazor components and perform CRUD operations"
+title: "Bind data from RESTful web services and perform CRUD operations"
 component: "General"
-description: "Learn how to retrieve data from RESTful service(For example: ODataV4 service), bind it to Syncfusion DataGrid component using ODataV4Adaptor of SfDataManager, and perform CRUD operations."
+description: "How to retrieve data from RESTful service(e.g., ODataV4 service), bind it to DataGrid using ODataV4Adaptor of SfDataManager, and perform CRUD operations."
-platform: "Blazor"
+platform: "blazor-components"
 component: Common
 documentation: ug
 ---

-# Bind data from RESTful web services to Syncfusion Blazor components and perform CRUD operations
+# Bind data from RESTful web services and perform CRUD operations

 In this topic, we are going to learn how to retrieve data from RESTful web services, bind data to a Grid component, and perform CRUD operations.
 Here, we have fetched data from the ODataV4 service using [ODataV4Adaptor](https://blazor.syncfusion.com/documentation/data/adaptors/#odatav4-adaptor) of `SfDataManger`.